Clementine951/MOONSHOT-DISPOSABLE/Documents/FunctionalSpecification.md

 ### All Users (Both Admin and Participant)

 Taking photos:
-- Capture photos using the app's camera interface during the event.
+- Capture photos using the app's camera interface during the event
+- Change camera side
+- Use the flash

 Access to the general gallery:
 - Share photos taken during the event with other participants and admin users.